 Phew, first two weeks on the new job are done!
 Yes, I meant to do this post after finishing my first week, but life got in the way, however now that I reflect on the past two weeks the first week was very much a gentle introduction to the hospital, wards and work.
 This week has been full on, working 8.30-4.30 (usually 5-5.30 while I get to know the ropes).

+Last night, the only reason I left work sort of on time is that I wasn’t able to see my final two patients of the day – one was moved to Intensive Care and the other was discharged home.
 The days are busy, but you can plan your own workload, as long as you’re seeing the patient within the 24hr window for Enteral feeding (when patients are tube fed usually through an NG in their nose to their stomachs, or through a PEG/RIG straight into their stomachs), or 48hrs for nutrition support (usually offering food fortification or supplement support).

 I look after three wards plus maternity, one weekly clinic, two bi-weekly group sessions and a monthly cardio-health talk.
 Then when other dietitians are on annual leave, study leave or off sick, (as happened this week), I also help cover their wards.